amd/ryzen-ai-documentation/docs/runtime_setup.rst

 NPU Binary Selection
 ********************

 NPU binary selection is a mandatory step before running an application from a new environment.
-Currently, Ryzen AI software provides two distinct binary profiles: a "light" version and a "max" version, each optimized for different performance characteristics:
+Currently, Ryzen AI software provides two distinct binaries: a "light" version and a "max" version:

 **NPU Binary "Light"** is designed to minimize NPU hardware resource usage, this binary has a smaller footprint on the NPU.